nyuwec/nyuwec.github.io/_posts/2016-01-15-welcome-to-jekyll.markdown

 *Holy crap, it's 2016!*

-I'll write a small post about the technical background... or you can figure it by yourself out [here](https://help.github.com/categories/github-pages-basics/).
+I'll write a small post about the technical background... or you can figure it by yourself [here](https://help.github.com/categories/github-pages-basics/).